bshepherdson/mist/DESIGN.md

 This is a more expensive operation, since it's expected that most of the survivors continue to survive.

-This operation is the one that increments the `g` field in the second word of all the objects (it's initially 0).
+This operation is the one that increments the `gggg` field in the header of all the objects (it's initially 0).
 That field is a counter used to decide on tenuring.

 ### Tenuring